haacked/haacked.com/_posts/2019/2019-07-12-deploy-to-azure.markdown

 excerpt_image: https://user-images.githubusercontent.com/19977/61091391-e32a6700-a3f6-11e9-96d1-6ca90804ef27.png
 ---

-Azure has a neat feature that lets you run your [Azure Functions from a package file (aka a zip file)](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package).
-This same feature also applies to Azure Web Apps, though you wouldn't know it from [the documentation on this option](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package) which only mentions Azure Functions.
-I learned that from [the GitHub issue that announced the feature](https://github.com/Azure/app-service-announcements/issues/84).
+Azure has a neat feature that runs [Azure Functions from a package file (aka a zip file)](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package).
+This same feature also applies to Azure Web Apps, though you wouldn't know it from [the documentation](https://docs.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package).
+The Run from Package docs only mention Azure Functions.
+[The GitHub issue that announced the feature](https://github.com/Azure/app-service-announcements/issues/84) makes it clear this also applies to Web Apps.

 > Run From Package is an exciting new feature which lets you run a Web App or Function App by simply pointing it to a zip file containing your files.